O’Rourke raises $4.5M in 3rd quarter for White House run

 His totals were better than the $3.6 million O’Rourke raised during the second quarter.

-They pale in comparison, however, to the $6-plus million O’Rourke took in during his campaign’s first 24 hours alone, on his way to topping the Democratic field by collecting nearly $25 million during the first quarter.
+They pale in comparison, however, to the $6-plus million O’Rourke took in during his campaign’s first 24 hours alone, on his way to collecting $9.4 million during the first quarter, which featured just 18 days of campaigning.

-Note: This story has been updated to correct that O’Rourke’s first quarter total was $9.4 million, not nearly $25 million.